Table of contents

 Steps of risk determination

-Determining an asset’s value is a critical step when conducting a risk assessment and analysis.
-An asset’s value can be determined by its maximum potential loss, including the cost of recovery after a compromise occurs.
+Determine an asset’s value by considering its maximum potential loss, including the cost of recovery after a compromise occurs.
 The organization must be able to define what constitutes an asset and an asset’s value before performing a risk assessment and analysis.

 The various steps of determining risk include: